luke-hdl/read-cl/README.md

 A very simple implementation of single-word speedreading.
 I wasn't happy with existing Android options, and developing a command-line solution for use with UserLAnd was a practical, quick way for my simple use case.
 Ad-free and privacy-preserving - like you'd expect from a basic text file reader!

-Limited epub support included.
+Limited pdf and epub support included.
 Other file formats will be added as I get annoyed about wanting to read them.
 Supports fast-forward, rewind, and bookmarking, including a regex auto-bookmark command feature.

 ## Dependencies
 ```